 In lieu of the TOEFL, a student may submit the IELTS.
 Only the academic format is acceptable and a minimum score of 6.5 is required.

 The TOEFL/IELTS requirement may be waived if the applicant is currently enrolled in full-time studies in the United States and will have completed two academic years of coursework in the United States immediately prior to enrolling at Maine Maritime Academy.
+These students must submit either SAT or ACT scores.

 The TOEFL/IELTS requirement is waived for non-native English-speaking applicants who have received an undergraduate or graduate degree from an institution where English is the language of instruction.
+These students must submit either SAT or ACT scores.

 Advanced Placement and CLEP

 The college grants credit for appropriate courses through the Advanced Placement Examination of the College Entrance Examination Board.
 Transfer credit may also be obtained through the College Level Examination Program (CLEP).
+Only official documentation will be used for credit evaluation.

 Certified Birth Certificates